Smoke Grenades for Airsoft & Military Simulation: Tactical Guide

 Technique 3: Defensive Screen

-Deploy behind your own position to screen your retreat.
-Activate and place at the boundary of your defensive line, letting smoke build between you and the advancing OPFOR.
-The 90-second window gives sufficient time to relocate, reload, and establish a new position.
+Deploy behind your own position to screen a retreat.
+Activate and place at the edge of your line, letting smoke build between you and the advancing OPFOR.
+The WP40's ~90-second window gives you time to relocate, reload, and set a new position before the cloud thins.

-• Always obtain explicit property owner permission before any outdoor event
+• Always get explicit property-owner or event-organizer permission before any outdoor event.

-• Federal land (national forests, parks) prohibits pyrotechnic devices of any kind without a permit
+• Federal land — national forests and parks — generally prohibits pyrotechnic devices of any kind without a permit.

-• California restricts use under seasonal county fire ordinances - check local county fire rules
+• California restricts use under seasonal county fire ordinances; check local county fire rules, especially during high fire-danger periods.

-• When arriving at a venue with smoke grenades in your kit bag, carrying your purchase receipt and the product's ATF/CE certification information is advisable
+• When arriving at a venue, it is smart to carry your purchase receipt and the product's certification information.

-Enola Gaye grenades are used by professional K-9 training programs for tracking, air-scent detection, and handler communication training.
-The consistent, non-toxic smoke output creates a reliable scent dispersal environment for tracking exercises.
+Enola Gaye smoke is also used by professional K-9 and tactical training programs for scent-dispersal, air-scent detection, and handler-communication drills.
+The consistent, non-toxic output creates a reliable training environment without the hazards of a flame-based device.

 Frequently Asked Questions